dunarel/dunphd-thesis/README.md

 #### Supervisor Prof. Vladimir Makarenkov, Co-supervisor Prof. Abdoulaye Banire Diallo, Coauthor: Dr. Alix Boc

 There are three __Main__ projects, one for each chapter of the thesis, implementing the core clustering algorithms, in a portable and reliable way.
-They are working out of the box, compilable, and executable, self contained, independent software releases.
+They are working turn-key, compilable, and executable, self contained, independent software releases.

 ---

 We also include one or more __Supplementary__ projects for each chapter, those used to _develop_ the current solution and to run simulations.
 Some of them may be used independently for similar purposes, as they have their own build system.
-Do not expect those to run outside the box, as they are taken out of their original context.
+Do not expect those to run "out of the box", as they are taken out of their original context.

 ## Chapter III